 Matthew C. Blickensderfer

-Matt helps clients solve their challenges in two principal areas: (1) antitrust litigation and counseling, and (2) appellate litigation.
-Matt is a member in the litigation department and is the chair of the firm's competition law group.
+Matt helps clients solve their challenges in two principal areas: (1) commercial litigation, with a focus on antitrust litigation and counseling, and (2) appellate litigation.
+Matt is a member in the litigation department.

 Antitrust Litigation and Counseling

 Matt has handled a wide variety of antitrust litigation, including cases alleging price-fixing and other conspiracies, monopolization, tying, and exclusive dealing.
 His antitrust work includes cases brought by government enforcers and private plaintiffs, including class actions.
 He frequently consults with clients outside the litigation context on all aspects of state and federal antitrust law including price discrimination.
 He frequently advises clients on their relationships with competitors, their relationships with suppliers and customers, and pricing issues.

 His antitrust work spans many industries, including sports, manufacturing, petroleum, pharmaceuticals, automobile-related businesses, and payment services.

 Highlights of Matt's recent antitrust work include these matters:

 - Commonwealth of Kentucky v.
 Marathon Petroleum Company LP (W.D.
 Ky.) – Matt represents a petroleum refiner in the defense of a parens patriae action brought by the Attorney General of Kentucky.
 The lawsuit alleges that Marathon restrained trade in and monopolized the market for reformulated gasoline in the Louisville and Northern Kentucky metropolitan areas.